-1. What is the Goal of the Sprint
+Sprint Planning Part #1: Defining the Goal of the Sprint

 Whilst the overall planning is a collaborative effort between the Scrum Master – facilitator of the meeting – and the Product Owner, it’s the latter’s duty to clarify to the Development Team the most important product features that they will work on.

-Closing this part of the meeting, it’s the team’s turn to compose the sprint goal within a one-sentence description of the overall end result they target to achieve.
+Closing this part of the meeting, it’s the team’s turn to compose the sprint goal within a one-sentence description of the overall result they target to achieve.
 Having this realistically defined, the questions that will follow later about depth and breadth will be answered directly considering the level that they tie directly to the goal.

-2. How to run the Sprint
+Sprint Planning Part #2: Defining How to Run the Sprint

 They have given the team the explanation needed and it’s now the runners turn to decide how they will pass the finish line successfully with the higher score possible.